Monday, 14 November 2022

 The Struggle is real - especially in the Lake District!

 It has been announced that next year's National Hill Climb Championship will take place on The Struggle in the Lake District.
 Even the name of this climb brings fear, unlike this year's event which took place on The Old Shoe, in mid-Wales.
-That name sounds like that there's something particular about the hill, but not necessarily something to be afraid.
-Mind you, for in my case as a non-climber, once there I would probably freak out anyway!
+That name sounds like that there's something particular about the hill, but not necessarily anything to be afraid of.
+Mind you, in my case as a non-climber, once there I would probably freak out anyway!

-I didn't get to ride that particular climb, and I didn't feel I could prepare myself for that one due to time constraints.
-The year before that the climb was held on Winnats Pass, in the Peak District.
+I didn't get to ride that particular climb, and I didn't feel I could prepare myself for those championships due to time constraints.
+The year before that the National Hill Climb Championships were contested on the leg-busting Winnats Pass, in the Peak District.
 That is a climb I know well, but I still didn't do as my previous attempts had been pitiful and I knew I'd be an embarrassment on the day.
-Watching the riders battle up it on the big day in biblical conditions confirmed that I had made the right decision in not doing it.
-I would most certainly have got wheelspin and keeled over within 10 metres of the start line.
+Watching the riders battle up it on the big day in biblical conditions confirmed that I had made the right decision to not sign up for it.
+I would most certainly have got wheelspin and keeled over within 10 metres of the start line!

 Funnily enough, despite the scary name of the climb for next year's National Hill Climb Championship I am tempted to give it go.
 I cycled up The Struggle earlier this year, and although I wasn't particularly quick, I got through it without feeling the need to stop or put my foot to the ground.
-That's already a result in this part of the world.
+That's already a result on those demanding roads in the Lake District.

 Before I sign my legs away and launch myself into the preparation I must take the time to reflect on what it was like riding up this challenging alternative route to the more gradual and gentler Kirkstone Pass.
 Here is my recollection from earlier this year.

 In the centre of Ambleside I took North Road, next to the Post Office.
-It's a small turning on the left that can easily be missed as you are swept along in the tourist traffic going around the one-way system en route from Grasmere.
+It's a small turning on the left that can easily be missed as you are swept along in the tourist traffic going around the one-way system en route from Grasmere and Keswick.

 Immediately, I was on a short narrow uphill road.
 Gosh, is this it already?
 I thought.
-We were officially still in the town so surely it can't have been.
-The Struggle goes through countryside doesn't it?
+We were officially still in the town of Ambleside so surely it can't have been the climb.
+Surely The Struggle goes through countryside, right?
 At this point I was actually on Kirkstone Road away from the hustle and bustle of the high street, but still very much in the town.

-As the road reached a T-junction it became clear that the infamous road was still a little way off.
-However, the general trend locally was for all roads to be going upwards.
-It wasn't always really steep - it might have only been a false flat, but whatever, it was important to have low gears on your bike.
+As the road reached a T-junction it became clear that the infamous climb was still a little way off even if the general trend locally was for all roads to be going upwards.
+The roads aren't always really steep.
+You get lots of false flats going uphill.
+In any case, it was important to have low gears on your bike whenever you ride in these parts.

 From the T-junction I turned right, going behind the stone buildings that housed various shops, cafés and hotels.
 The road climbed gently and the area became more residential as the village centre had been properly left behind.